apache/predictionio/docs/manual/cookbook/evaluation.md

 ### Exercise

-Try to play around with different metrics parameter setting.
+Try to play around with different evaluator parameter setting.
 Consider the following situation, try to change the parameters set and see what we will get.

 - MLC displays 100 items on its first page, what parameter should we change?